Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

 |10.
 Finalize the data mapping for both the definition of the header and the line items, see [Edit data source](../Operation/05_ManageDataSources.md#edit-data-source).
 |11.
 After finishing the file settings, if desired, send the message preview to your business partner for verification, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).|   |
 |12.
 Activate the definitions, see [Activate definition](../Operation/01_ManageDefinitions.md#activate-definition).|   |
 |13.
-Extend your order management workflow, for example, or another by adding actions for sending the EDIFACT messages.<!---Julian Stimmt das?
-Oder müssen die Kunden noch was machen?-->
+Extend your order management workflow, for example, or another by adding actions for exporting EDIFACT messages.

 <BR>
 <BR>